yuvarajpanditrathod/Real-Time-Object-Detection-using-YOLO11/README.md

 These files can be used to test the detection functionality without uploading your own content.

-## License
+## 📄 License

-This project is for educational purposes.
-YOLO models are subject to their respective licenses.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing